 If you want to get started in Google Docs, then upload your JDs to Ongig; here are 3 templates you might find useful:

-1. Free GHire Job Description Template
+1. GHire: Free Job Description Template

 This JD is an easy-to-follow, customizable Google Docs job description template created by the now-sunsetted G Hire.
-It provides detailed steps on creating a descriptive job description.
+It provides detailed steps for creating a descriptive job description.
 You can copy-paste the template below or click here for the free download.

 [Job Title]